yea-seul-kim/Bayesian-Visualization/README.md

-# A Bayesian Model of Cognition to EvaluateEveryday Data Interpretation
+# A Bayesian Cognition Approach to Improve Data Visualization

 ## Supplemental materials